OussamaBouaziz/Task_NER/README.md

 Follow the download instructions on https://stanfordnlp.github.io/CoreNLP/usage.html.

+(For that download the 4.0.0 version from https://stanfordnlp.github.io/CoreNLP/history.html)

 Focus on the the paragraph "Simple API".

 Pull the .class and .java files to your repository and copy them in a new repository which you name src (for source)